sawmon71293/Microverse-Portfolio/README.md

 In order to run this project you need:

-- Code editor like MS Visual Studio Code
+- Code editor like Visual Studio Code

 ### Setup